iansan5653/gas-ts-template/readme.md

 - `npm run build` Build your project to ensure it compiles properly.
 - `npm run format` Format your code automatically using Prettier.
 - `npm run lint` Check your code for common errors using ESLint.
+- `npm run login` Login to the Google Apps Script client so you can push/pull.
+  You will need to run this once on each device you use.
+- `npm run pull` Fetch the latest changes from Google Apps Script.
+You should only need to do this if you change the project settings.
 - **`npm run push` Build your project and push it to Google Apps in one step.**
   The first time you run this, you will be prompted to log in to your Google account.